Neurological Examination of the Upper Limbs

 - Hypertonia is found in upper motor neurone lesions; hypotonia is found in lower motor neurone lesions and cerebellar disorders.

-- Cogwheel rigidity is found in Parkinson's disease.
+- Cogwheel rigidity may be found in Parkinson's disease.

 - A robust assessment of power is required.

 - The Medical Research Council (MRC) has a recommended grading system for power (see table).
-It has been shown to have good reliability.
-Some express doubts over the wide range of grade 4.
+It has been shown to have good reliability although doubts have been expressed over the wide range of grade 4.

-- Get the patient to contract the muscle group being tested and then you as the examiner try to overpower that group.
+- Ask the patient to contract the muscle group being tested and then you as the examiner try to overpower that group.

 - Test the following: